 Research goals and approaches

-We are trying to learn how sporopollenin is synthesized, exine is developed, exine patterns are laid out, and eventually would like to understand how the forms of these complex structures determine their functions.
+We are trying to learn how sporopollenin is synthesized, exine is developed, exine and aperture patterns are laid out, and eventually would like to understand how the forms of these complex structures determine their functions.
 To answer these questions, we utilize genetics, molecular biology, confocal and electron microscopy, and biochemistry.
-We have a large collection of Arabidopsis exine mutants (Fig. 2) that help us to identify and study molecular players and events involved in sporopollenin biosynthesis and exine formation.
+We have a large collection of Arabidopsis exine and aperture mutants (some shown in Fig. 2) that help us to identify and study molecular players and events involved in sporopollenin biosynthesis and formation of patterns on the pollen surface.
 In the future, these data from a model plant will be used as a foundation for evo-devo studies regarding the generation of the enormous variety of exine patterns observed in nature.

 - Dr. Peng Li, Tsinghua University, China (2015-2016)

 - Samira Ben-Menni Schuler, University of Granada, Spain (2015)

 - Kern Lindsay, NSF REU student (summer 2019)